bahari/USDX-EX-RADIO/README.md

 # USDX-EX-SDR RADIO

-This project are in attempt to integrate USDX version from WB2CBA with the following features:
+This project are in attempt to integrate USDX HF transceiver version from WB2CBA with the following features:

 01 - Automatic 6 bands LPF and RF PA LPF selection.